Rhode Island

 Budget

-Core funding and FTE for the Apprenticeship office is stable, supplemented by two USDOL grants (Apprenticeship State Expansion (ASE) and State Apprenticeship Expansion, Equity, and Innovation (SAEEI).
+Core funding and FTE for the Apprenticeship Office is supplemented directly by two federal sources: USDOL grants State Apprenticeship Expansion Formula (SAEF) and State Apprenticeship Expansion, Equity, and Innovation (SAEEI).
+Building Futures leverages USDOL Apprenticeship Building America 2 funds to accomplish state apprenticeship intermediary activities.